smartdevicelink/sdl_evolution/proposals/NNNN-high-level-interface-foundation.md

 The high level interface sits on top of the management layer.
 It should provide classes like
 - SDL Application to abstract SDL-centric application lifecycle including HMI status, capabilities, language etc.
-- SDL ViewController (iOS) or Activity (Android) to allow architecture SDL use cases beyond todays possibilities (incl.
+- SDL ViewController (iOS) or Activity (Android) to allow architecture SDL use cases beyond today's possibilities (incl.
 UI stack)
 - SDL View with subclasses to simplify the HMI screen manipulation throughout the UI stack

 ### Application lifecycle
 ---

-This subsection is not complete but provides an descriptive overview to avoid confusion.
+This subsection is not complete but provides a descriptive overview to avoid confusion.
 If agreed by the steering committee the details of the application lifecycle will be proposed separately.

 #### SDLApplication (mimic UIApplication)